garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ One of the reasons experienced agile folk tend to prefer physical boards to digital boards (like JIRA) is that they live in your space.
 The signals are easier to notice because the signals emanate from the board all the time.
 The more you see it, the more signals you see.
 It's much harder to spot the kinds of signal I'll be talking about on a digital board, hence they often degenerate into tracking tools.

+^ TODO Expand or create additional slide with something like: "the signals we get are visual.
+You could possibly achieve the same thing on a digital board, analysing and scrutinising the numbers, but takes longer.
+Requires more work.
+Tendency towards shallow analytical thinking (as opposed to having conversations)"

 ---